EL246/package_tree/README.md

 #### Server
 The server opens a socket on port 8080 and accepts client connections.
 A new thread is created for each client connection, and managed by a thread pool.
-A fixed thread pool was chosen to save resources if the server becomes heavily loaded.
+A fixed thread pool was chosen to save resources if the server becomes heavily loaded by limiting the number of threads and submitting excessive threads to a queue.
 This can be adjusted based on expected server demand.

 #### ClientHandler
-The ClientHandler reads the messages from the client and calls the MessageHandler to handle each new line it receives.
+The ClientHandler reads messages received from the the new connection socket returned from Server.accept(), on a dedicated thread.
+It calls the MessageHandler to handle each new line it receives.
 After handling the message, ClientHandler returns a response to the client.

 #### MessageHandler
 The MessageHandler calls the MessageParser to parse the message.
-If the parsing is unsuccessful, it catches the ParseException from the MessageParser and returns an error.
-If parsing is successful, a Command is created and executed, and an OK or FAIL response is returned.
+If the parsing is unsuccessful, it catches the ParseException from the MessageParser and returns `ERROR`.
+If parsing is successful, a Command is created and executed, and an `OK` or `FAIL` response is returned.

 #### MessageParser
 The MessageParser parses the message string passed to it, and throws a ParseException if